webmachine/webmachine-ruby/documentation/examples.md

 # POST to create a new resource in a collection
 * Override `post_is_create?` to return true
 * Override `create_path` to return the relative path to the new resource.
-Note that this will be called _before_ the resource is actually created, which means that you need to know the ID before the object has been inserted into the database.
+Note that `create_path` will be called _before_ the content type handler (eg. `from_json`) is called, which means that you need to know the ID before the object has been inserted into the database.
 This might seem a hassle, but it stops you from exposing your database column IDs to the world, which is a naughty and lazy habit we've all picked up from Rails.
 * The response Content-Type and status will be set for you.

 ```ruby